gxndwana-bankai/settlement-demo/README.md

 1.  **Data Fetching (Pre-zkVM)**
-    *   Bankai's infrastructure maintains an off-chain, recursive proof chain of Ethereum L1's state.
+    *   Bankai's infrastructure maintains an off-chain, recursive proof chain of Ethereum headers.
     *   To settle a batch of orders, a backend service uses the [Bankai SDK](https://github.com/bankaixyz/bankai-sdk) to query the Bankai API and retrieve the necessary proofs:
         *   The core Bankai block proof.
         *   MMR proofs for the specific block headers containing the settlement transactions.
     *   The service then fetches the transaction inclusion proofs (Merkle-Patricia proofs) for each settlement transaction from a standard Ethereum RPC endpoint.

 2.  **ZK Program Execution (Inside SP1 zkVM)**

-    *   The fetched proofs and the list of orders are supplied as inputs to the SP1 program (`program/src/main.rs`).
+    -   The fetched proofs and the list of orders are supplied as inputs to the SP1 program (`program/src/main.rs`).
-    *   Inside the zkVM, the program executes the core verification logic using the [Bankai SDK](https://github.com/bankaixyz/bankai-sdk):
+    -   Inside the zkVM, the program executes the core verification logic using the Bankai SDK:

-        1. It verifies the Bankai proof, establishing a trustless root of Ethereum's state.
+        1. It verifies the Bankai proof, establishing a trustless MMR root containing the Ethereum headers.
         2. It verifies the MMR proofs and the transaction inclusion proofs against this state.
         3. It executes custom logic to assert that the details of the proven transactions (e.g., `to`, `value`) precisely match the specifications of the initial orders.

-    *   The program's public output is a Merkle root of all the validated orders.
+    -   The program's public output is a Merkle root of all the validated orders.

 3.  **Proof Generation**

-    *   The execution trace of the SP1 program is sent to the SP1 Prover Network.
+    -   The execution trace of the SP1 program is sent to the SP1 Prover Network.
-    *   The network generates a final, compact `Groth16` proof of the entire computation.
+    -   The network generates a final, compact `Groth16` proof of the entire computation.
 This single proof encapsulates the validity of the Bankai state, the transaction inclusion, and the custom matching logic.

 4.  **On-Chain Settlement (Using the CLI)**
     *   With the `Groth16` proof generated, the `settlement-cli` tool is used to call the `settleOrders` function on the settlement contracts on the source chains.